Abditus0/pfSense-VLAN-Network-DMZ-Web-Server-Lab/README.md

 ## Why I built it

-I wanted to build the kind of network you'd actually find in a small office, not a flat home network with everything on the same subnet.
+I wanted to build a network you'd find in a small office, not a flat home network with everything on the same subnet.
 Real environments have segmentation.
 Real environments have a guest network that can't see the file server, a corporate network that can't touch the firewall, and a DMZ that can't pivot back inside if it gets popped.

-Reading about segmentation isn't the same as configuring it, breaking it, and fixing it.
-Now I've designed VLANs, written the firewall rules, hardened the host on top, tested every isolation boundary, and dealt with the gotchas that show up when you actually do this work.
-That's the difference between knowing what a DMZ is and being able to build one.